Ranking the Marvel Cinematic Universe: The Phase Five Update

 “You can do it.
 You can do anything.
 You’re the world’s greatest grandma.”

 Hot off the heels of the stellar one-two punch of Black Panther and Avengers: Infinity War, Ant-Man and the Wasp is a real let-down.
-In a cinematic universe full of ugly visual effects and uninteresting cinematography (two trends that unfortunately colour a lot of the MCU), this might just be the most offensive example of those in action.
-Where the first Ant-Man film has enough residual energy from Edgar Wright’s work on the film to keep it afloat, this film demonstrates that director Peyton Reed is really bringing nothing of note to this series.
-There are a few good comedic performances here and there, but the emotional beats and the visuals are so disappointing.
+In a cinematic universe full of ugly visual effects and uninteresting cinematography that lead to washed-out images and rubbery digital character models bounding across the screen, this might just be the most offensive example of those in action.
+Where the first Ant-Man film has enough residual energy from Edgar Wright’s work on the film to keep it afloat, and even excel in a few places, this film demonstrates that director Peyton Reed is really bringing nothing of note to this series.
+There are a few good comedic performances here and there, but the emotional beats, the humour, and the visuals are so disappointing.
+It’s especially egregious when sandwiched in the phase three release calendar between Infinity War and Endgame.
 Forgettable!

 Directed by Peyton Reed.